JTy3/INFT3050-Assignment1/README.md

 # INFT3050 Web Programming Assignment

 A Web Application built by Jacob Tye for INFT3050.
-Both assignments will be delivered through this repo via release branches.

 `release/assig-1` - Will be the branch for assignment 1
-`release/assig-2` - Will be the branch for assignment 2

 Master will be merged into for whatever assignment is due next.

-Example: On the due date for assignment one there will be a pull request from release/assig-1 --> master

 So if you are here to mark just use master :)